Frequently Asked Questions

 What is PTF?

-We are a national organization that was created to promote and protect the men and women working in America’s energy space whose jobs, communities and quality of life are threatened by well-funded, misleading, and politically motivated efforts.
-Through our research and online/media work, we want to call out facts about the energy industry, its champions, its risks, and also its detractors.
+We are a national organization that promotes and protects the men and women working in America’s energy space whose jobs, communities and quality of life are threatened by well-funded, misleading, and politically motivated efforts.
+Through our research and online/media work, we share facts about the energy industry, its champions, its risks, and also call out its detractors.

 What do you do?